 - Failure to comply leads to a cut of the benefit paid in steps down to 0.

-- That these children, whether born to ‘good’ parents or ‘bad’, will still need to be cared for.
+- These children, whether born to ‘good’ or ‘bad’ parents, still need to be cared for.

 Let me be very clear about this – if your policies lead to children starving in a relatively rich country like New Zealand, you’re not just wrong or heartless, but evil.